Superskyyy/skywalking-python/docs/en/setup/faq/How-to-use-with-gunicorn.md

 ## Automatic Injection Approach (Non-intrusive)

-> Caveat: Although E2E test passes for Python3.7, there's a small chance that this approach won't work on Python 3.7 if you use gPRC protocol,
+> Caveat: Although E2E test passes for Python3.7,
+> there's a small chance that this approach won't work on Python 3.7 if your application uses gPRC protocol AND subprocess AND fork together
-> (you will immediately see service is not starting normally, not breaks after)
+> (you will immediately see service is not starting normally, not randomly breaking after)
-> There's an unfixed bug in gRPC core that leads to deadlock if Python 3.7 application involves subprocess (like debug mode).
+> This is due to an unfixed bug in gRPC core that leads to deadlock if Python 3.7 application involves subprocess (like debug mode).
 > You should upgrade to Python 3.8+ soon since the EOL is approaching on 2023 June 27th,
 > or fallback to manual approach should this case happen, or simply use HTTP/Kafka protocol.